pylonmc/pylon-docs/docs/en/contributing/contributing-to-docs.md

 !!! warning
     All changes you make to your fork will NOT affect the official documentation until you submit your changes via a pull request.

-The documentation files are written in Markdown, a lightweight markup language.
-If you need help with the syntax, you can consult [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).
+The documentation files are written in Markdown.
+If you need help with the syntax, you can consult [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) or review [the Markdown file for this page](https://github.com/pylonmc/pylon-docs/blob/main/docs/en/contributing/contributing-to-docs.md?plain=1).

 ### 4.1 Understanding the documentation structure